Leslie Lewis (sprinter): Biography

-Lewis was part of the winning British 4×400 metres relay team at the 1950 European Athletics Championships.
+Lewis was part of the winning British 4 × 400 metres relay team at the 1950 European Athletics Championships, with Martin Pike, Angus Scott and Derek Pugh.
 In the 1950 British Empire Games in Auckland, New Zealand he won two silver medals in relays and an individual silver medal in the 440yards.

+Lewis reached the podium twice more at the AAAs, losing out to Pugh again at the 1951 AAA Championships and second behind Arthur Wint at the 1952 AAA Championships.

 He later migrated over from England to New Zealand and became a geography and PE teacher.